PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 2. _Network-assisted congestion control_: routers provide explicit feedback to the sender and/or receiver regarding the congestion state of a network.
 In __ATM Available Bite Rate (ABR)__ congestion control, a router informs the sender of the maximum host sending rate it (the router) can support on an outgoing link

 # TCP Congestion Control
 TCP must assume end-to-end congestion control as the network layer provides no notice that it is controlling congestion.
 The approach taken by TCP is to have each sender limit the rate at which it sends traffic into its connection as a function of perceived network congestion.
-If it perceives there is no congestion, the sender increases its send rate vice,versa.
+If it perceives there is no congestion, the sender increases its send rate and vice,versa.
 Of note, congestion control is noted by the sender and the rate at which it sends segments, flow control is noted by a receiver making aware the receive window to a sender.
 Congestion control has to account for three questions...

 1. How does the TCP sender limit the rate at which it sends traffic into its connection?
 The TCP congestion control operating at the sender can limit the rate at which it sends traffic with an additional variable called the __congestion window__, denoted `cwnd`.
 This window is not broadcasted as is with flow control.
 The amount of unacknowledged data at the sender may not exceed the minimum of `cwnd` and `rwnd`.
 Both are constraints on sending data.
 This constraint above limits the amount of unacknowledged data at the sender and therefore indirectly limits the sender's send rate.
 By adjusting `cwnd` the sender can therefore adjust the rate at which it sends data into its connection